AI Agents

 What Businesses Should Do Now

 4. Monitor plugin updates.
 Keep an eye on your key plugins' release notes over the coming months.
-The ones that adopt the WordPress AI Client standard will give you the first real-world signals of what this infrastructure enables in practice.

 The Bigger Picture: AI Is Becoming Infrastructure